jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 Altough PPO is a SOTA algorithm, implementing pseudocode directly from the PPO paper (below) will not yeild SOTA performance.
 You need all the other stuff. -->

-Now for some disclaimers: Nearly all of my experience comes from training on-policy algorithms for continuous control, so there may be useful tips for discrete/off-policy settings that are missing.
+Now for some disclaimers -- nearly all of my experience comes from training on-policy algorithms for continuous control, so there may be useful tips for discrete/off-policy settings that I'm missing.
 Also, RL is a super-hot field and perhaps some of the content in this post is already outdated.
 Hopefully, this blog is at least useful to someone starting out like I was.
 Please don't hesitate to reach out to me if you think there is something important missing!

-Most of the examples will come from either of these two RL implementations which I am familair with:
+Most of the examples will come from either of these two RL implementations:
 - [pytorch-a2c-ppo-acktr-gail](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail)
 - [RL Games](https://github.com/Denys88/rl_games)